 CAPS services are free, confidential, and available to currently enrolled students.
 Services include brief counseling for individuals, couples and groups; consultation to students, faculty, staff, and parents; assistance with referrals to community resources; and crisis interventions.
-The staff at CAPS includes professional therapists, psychiatric staff, and interns from graduate programs in Psychology and Social Work.
+The staff at CAPS includes professional therapists, and interns from graduate programs in Psychology and Social Work.
 More information is available at:

-Counseling and Psychological Services

-609 Tappan Ave.
-Phone: 734-764-8312 Fax: 734-763-0454
+Counseling and Psychological Services Michigan Union Suite 4079 Phone: 734-764-8312 Fax: 734-763-0454